Oskaril-data/Dashboard-of-Finland-s-Consumption-based-CO2-emissions/README.md

 ## 🕹️ "Dictator Mode" Policies
 The simulation includes several key levers:
 * **Aviation Reform:** Captures international flight emissions, which are often "hidden" in standard national reports.
-* **Dietary Shift & Reforestation:** Simulates a move to plant-based diets.
+* **Dietary Shift:** Simulates a move to plant-based diets.
 The model assumes that liberated agricultural land is **reforested**, increasing carbon sequestration over time.
-* **Energy & Transport:** Accelerating the electrification of the private car fleet.
+* **Energy & Transport:** Accelerating the electrification of traffic and shifting to public transport.

 > **Note:** Policy impact coefficients are coarse estimates based on environmental reports (SYKE/Luke) and are intended for illustrative proof-of-concept purposes.